MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 ![architecture diagram](mfp_operational_analytics.jpg)

-Operational Analytics is bundled by default as part of the [MobileFirst Platform Foundation Development Kit](../setting-up-your-development-environment/mobilefirst-development-environment).
+Operational Analytics is bundled by default as part of the [MobileFirst Platform Foundation Developer Kit](../setting-up-your-development-environment/mobilefirst-development-environment).

 #### Jump to